iwoork/homeforpup/apps/mobile-app/MESSAGING_IMPLEMENTATION.md

 ## Overview

-The messaging system has been fully implemented for the mobile-app, allowing breeders to communicate with potential adopters in real-time.
+The messaging system has been fully implemented for the mobile-app, allowing breeders to communicate with potential dog-parents in real-time.
 Messages are organized by sender (message threads) for easy information retrieval.

 ## Architecture